-The church takes its influence from both Romanesque and Byzantine sources © D.Bosnic, Archive National Tourism Organisation of Serbia
+The church takes its influence from both Romanesque and Byzantine sources © D.Bosnic, Archive of the National Tourist Organisation of Serbia

 The final resting place of Stefan Nemanja (the first Serbian Saint and the founder of the monastery), the Monastery of Studenica is situated high above the river that bears the same name, among splendid mountainous surroundings.
 It is considered one of the holiest places in the Serbian national psyche due to its links with Stefan Nemanja and remains of high importance today.
 This church, the prototype of the Raška School, takes its influence from both Romanesque and Byzantine sources.
 Built in 1209, it is the oldest example of the Raška style that still exists today.

-The remote Monastery of Treskavec is a magnificent old complex of significant historical and cultural value that is in urgent need of renovation.
-The site is of such worth that it made the World Monument Fund’s 2006 top 100 most endangered sites.
+Remote Treskavec Monastery is a magnificent old complex of significant historical and cultural value.
+Sadly, however, the site is in urgent need of renovation and consequently made the World Monument Fund’s 2006 top 100 most endangered sites.
 The name of the ancient town (Kolobaise) is written in a long inscription cut into a stone used as the base of the cross on top of the central dome of the church.
 There are also other inscriptions around the church that date back to the 1st century BC, when a temple to Apollo and Artemis was first built on this site.
 Inside the cupola there is one of the few frescoes of Christ as a young boy.
 Additionally, the church has a number of 16th-century frescoes with the typical greenish sheen on the face of the figures that was the hallmark of Macedonian rather than Greek artists.

-To discover more about these monastries and their countries, click here:
+To discover more about these monasteries and their countries, click here: